 The accommodation platform has proposed user-centric solutions to problems faced by users while traveling.
 Airbnb has been able to do so by gaining a thorough insight into users’ experience of travel and accommodation.
 It empathized with the user’s problems with expensive and impersonal hotel accommodations and services.

 By using design thinking, Airbnb provides memorable traveling experiences to users by allowing them to enter the traveling and accommodation industry themselves and offer a personalized traveling experience everywhere in the world.

 Using design thinking, Airbnb has become a fine example of how experimentation with innovative ideas leads you out of the ‘trough of sorrow’ in startup terms.
-The net worth of Airbnb in 2022 is almost $77.03 billion in 2022.

 The content streaming platform adopted the user-centric approach by following five rules: thinking big, starting small, failing quickly, and scaling fast.
 The user-centric UX features like card design and AI recommendations make the platform valuable to the users.

 Netflix was not hesitant to think big and challenge the traditional DVD business.
 In 2022, the brand value of Netflix was 29.41 billion US dollars.

 The primary rule in using a design thinking process for product development is motivating yourself and your development team into user-centered thinking.
 The successful implementation of design thinking in product development involves using the appropriate tools and techniques.

 If you are still unsure about how to incorporate design thinking in your product development strategy, contact DevTeam.Space.
 Our experienced product managers will guide you through the process according to your business needs.